 If you have had lab work requested by a nutrition-minded practitioner, they will guide you to the best level for your constitution and the starting amount of vitamin D needed to achieve that goal.
 If your practitioner is unable to guide you confidently, Grassroots Health, a major researcher into vitamin D, has a free online calculator you can easily use to determine the right dosage for your specific needs.
 You can find the calculator here.

 If you need supplementation, vitamin D3 is the best form to take because it’s more biologically compatible with human physiology.
 D3 is the form your body makes in response to sun exposure, and it is more effective for increasing the serum D level.
 However, not all D3 supplements are created equal.
 It is better if the vitamin D is combined with the vitamin K derivatives (K1 and K2) since they work as a team.
 Vitamin D increases the absorption of calcium.
 Vitamin K helps to usher the calcium into the bones, where it belongs.
 Without vitamin K, the calcium can wind up where it doesn’t belong and wreak havoc in the arteries and joints.
-Check out my Products Marie Loves on my home page to get a look at my brand suggestions, or my book more details on money-saving vitamin D options.
+Check out Products Marie Loves to get a look at my brand suggestions, or my book for more details on money-saving vitamin D options.

 There is no one-size-fits-all when it comes to vitamin D dosing.
 Your personal, lifestyle, genetics and state of health determine the amount that is right for you.
 Most people who don’t get out in the sun, require 2,000 to 5,000 IU daily to start replenishing their vitamin D stores.
 Retesting in 3 three months will give you a good idea if your current dose is sufficient to get you into the safe range.